Skip to main content

 Product search (products_search_with_filters)

 Filters and sorting options come directly from your project in Search Studio.
-Only configured filters marked as visible and configured sorting options will be used.
+Only filters marked as visible and configured sorting options are available.

 Product details (products_get_details)

-This tool can be used by the LLM to retrieve more detailed product information when a user expresses interest in a specific product and provides the identifier (e.g. the SKU).
+The LLM uses this tool to retrieve more detailed product information when a user expresses interest in a specific product and provides the identifier (e.g. the SKU).
 Returns full product information:

 • Name